rehierl/node-tree-outliner/1-2-node-trees/1-1-types-of-trees.md

 * non-planar - children have no order

 <!-- ======================================================================= -->
-## Normal/Trémaux tree
+## wikipedia, trémaux/normal tree

-* aka. normal spanning trees
+* aka. normal spanning tree
 * a spanning tree of an undirected graph rooted at one vertex
 * two vertices are adjacent as ancestor and descendant
 * all depth-first search trees are trémaux trees